 Patterson clashed with him over climate change; Mercer said that concerns about it were overblown.

-Magerman told the that Mercer’s political opinions “show contempt for the social safety net that he doesn’t need, but many Americans do.”
+Magerman told the Wall Street Journal that Mercer’s political opinions “show contempt for the social safety net that he doesn’t need, but many Americans do.”
 He also said that Mercer wants the U.S. government to be “shrunk down to the size of a pinhead.”
 Several former colleagues of Mercer’s said that his views are akin to Objectivism, the philosophy of Ayn Rand.
 Magerman told me, “Bob believes that human beings have no inherent value other than how much money they make.
 A cat has value, he’s said, because it provides pleasure to humans.
 But if someone is on welfare they have negative value.
 If he earns a thousand times more than a schoolteacher, then he’s a thousand times more valuable.”
 Magerman added, “He thinks society is upside down—that government helps the weak people get strong, and makes the strong people weak by taking their money away, through taxes.”
 He said that this mind-set was typical of “instant billionaires” in finance, who “have no stake in society,” unlike the industrialists of the past, who “built real things.”

 Another former high-level Renaissance employee said, “Bob thinks the less government the better.
 He’s happy if people don’t trust the government.
 And if the President’s a bozo?
 He’s fine with that.
 He wants it to fall down.”